 My school sponsored me to do the Duke of Edinburgh Bronze Award.
-For the "Interest" section I took up going to the nearest archeological excavation run by the South Staffordshire Archaeological Society, Saturday excavations at Wall Roman site, near Lichfield, Staffordshire.
-I gained my DoE Bronze Award, and contnued to volunteer every Saturday and many Sundays and weekdays during the next couple of years.
+For the "Interest" section I took up going to the nearest archeological excavation run by the Staffordshire Archaeological & Historical Society, Saturday excavations at Wall Roman site, near Lichfield.
+I gained my Award, and contnued to volunteer every Saturday and many Sundays and weekdays during the next couple of years.

 1971-76 I dug at Wall when I could, building up a good relationship wth the site director, Bert Round.
 Although I was available to spend more time on the site, I heard a rumour that a fit young man could be paid to dig and so I looked for an opportunity to become a digger with a big "D".